Amethystine python: Taxonomy

 Formerly, five subspecies of Morelia amethistina, including the nominate race, M. a. amethystina, were generally recognized.
 The Moluccan Islands (including Halmahera, Ternate and Tidore) are home to the former M. a. tracyae.
 The Tanimbar Islands are home to a smaller subspecies, the former M. a. nauta.
 On the island of Seram, the former M. a. clastolepis can be found.
 On mainland of Papua New Guinea (including the Indonesian western half, once called Irian Jaya—now West Papua), and many of its nearby offshore islands, the former M. a. amethystina is quite common.
 In Australia, the former M. a. kinghorni is represented.
 American biologist Michael Harvey and colleagues investigated the amethystine python complex and recognised five separate species – Simalia amethistina, Simalia clastolepis, Simalia kinghorni, Simalia nauta, and Simalia tracyae – based on cladistic analysis of cytochrome b sequences and morphology.
 In 2014 cladistic analysis of nuclear and mitochondrial genes of pythons and boas, R. Graham Reynolds and colleagues supported the distinctness of M. tracyae, M. amethistina, and M. clastolepis, but were less confident of M. kinghorni and M. nauta.

 According to McDiarmid et al. (1999), all cases in which the specific name was spelled with a y follow Daudin's (1803) Python amethystinus and are therefore unjustified emendations.
 The specific name, amethistina, is an allusion to the milky iridescent sheen on its scales, which gives it an amethyst-like colour.

 Description

 Specimens of S. amethistina have reportedly been measured at more than 5.5 m in total length (including tail), but this is likely due to confusion with Australian S. kinghorni specimens, as even 4 m specimens of S. amethistina are already considered extremely large.
-Although the amethystine python is smaller than the Australian scrub python, some sources claim that S. amethistina is able to reach lengths of 6 m, with a weight up to 27 kg and perhaps even 30 kg.
+Although the amethystine python is smaller than the Australian scrub python, some sources claim that S. amethistina is able to reach lengths of 6 m, with a weight up to 27 kg.

 The smooth dorsal scales are arranged in 39–53 rows at midbody.
 There are deep, heat-sensing pits on six or seven of the posterior lower labials.